 Recent projects

-There have seen several follow-on projects.
+There have been several follow-on projects.
 For example, between 2013-2014, we evaluated a trial implementation of electronic medicine cabinets to automate the supply of medicines at ward level in four major hospitals within NHS Greater Glasgow & Clyde.
 Another project looked at ways of making ‘lean’ improvements to the supply of vaccines to school children in the Greater Glasgow area.